Sign in to or out of FaceTime on Mac

 If you forgot your Apple ID or password or if you need to create an Apple ID, go to the Apple ID account website.

-If you want to stay signed in to FaceTime but stop receiving calls, you can turn off FaceTime.
+Turning off FaceTime on each of your Apple devices also turns off calls and hides your call history, but leaves you signed in so you can access settings and turn FaceTime back on with a single click.
 If someone calls you, you won’t receive a notification for the call; to the caller, it looks like you’re not available.

 In the FaceTime app on your Mac, do one of the following:

-Turn on FaceTime: Choose FaceTime > Turn FaceTime On.
+Turn FaceTime off: Choose FaceTime > Turn FaceTime Off.
+To turn FaceTime on again, click Turn On.